College of Business > Academics > Department of Economics > Student Resources

 If you have questions about your MS in Economics & Policy Analysis degree, please contact:

 Professor Gabriella BucciGraduate Programs Directorgbucci@depaul.edu(312) 362-6787Steve CarltonBusiness Managerscarlton@depaul.edu(312) 362-5678

-If you have questions about your MBA degree, please contact:
+If you have questions about your MBA degree, please contact an advisor in the:

 Students can receive Junior Year Experiential Learning credit for approved internships through ECO 393.
 Please visit the ECO 393: Internship in Applied Economics page for more information.

 The Avery Barat Scholarship is in honor of Gerald A. Avery, Jr. and is awarded to graduate economics students who participate in the research fellowship program in the Master of Science in Economics and Policy Analysis Program.